 SXSW Film & TV Alumni Releases – July and August 2023

 Ready to beat the heat this summer?
-Grab your best pals and your favorite treats — we've got some more SXSW Film & TV Festival alumni releases to checkout in July and August!
+Grab your best pals and your favorite frozen drinks — we've got some more SXSW Film & TV Festival alumni releases to checkout in July and August!

-This summers lineup is guaranteed to make you LOL and even make you shed a tear (or 10).
-Now's your chance to check off those films and tv shows that you didn't get to in March, including world premieres titles like Joy Ride and Problemista.
+This summer's lineup is guaranteed to make you LOL and even make you shed a tear (or more).
+Now's your chance to check off the films and tv shows that you didn't get to at SXSW 2023 or want to see again.
+Some of these titles feature directorial debuts like Joy Ride, directed by Adele Lim, and Problemista, directed by Julio Torres.

+Subscribe to the Film & TV Community Newsletter to stay up to date on the latest SXSW Film & TV Festival information.
+2024 SXSW Film & TV submissions open on August 1, 2023.

 Joy Ride